Guided Tour

 Built by John de Haudlo and once part of a fortified manor house, set in gardens.
 Discover seven centuries of history on one of our guided tours.
 2012 marked the 700th birthday of this amazing tower.

-Explore HMS Belfast’s nine decks to discover the stories of life on board this warship during Arctic convoys, D-Day and beyond.
+Explore HMS Belfast’s nine decks to discover the stories of life on board (link is external) this warship during Arctic convoys, D-Day and beyond.

 17th-century farmhouse in beautiful Coverdale